krishna-praneet/alpha-replay/README.md

 This project contains a simple C++ implementation of the Black-Scholes model for pricing European call and put options.
 The implementation calculates various option Greeks and other relevant parameters.

+## Notes

+- This implementation uses an approximation for the error function (erf), which might introduce minor inaccuracies in the cumulative standard normal distribution calculation.
+- The program assumes the input parameters are valid and does not include extensive error handling.
+- Feel free to modify/extend!

 ## Features

+- Models the underlying using Monte-Carlo strategy
 - Calculates the premium of European call and put options.
 - Computes option Greeks: Delta, Gamma, Theta, Vega, and Rho.
 - Calculates the implied volatility.